 - Campus-wide building efficiency upgrades (HVAC, lighting, envelope/window upgrades)

 - Real-time smart metering

 As far as onsite renewable energy generation goes, Fitchburg State took early strides by installing rooftop photovoltaic panels (PVs) with a combined 89kW capacity in 2011.
 Although these panels have a modest output (0.5% of the University’s electricity consumption), they are a step in the right direction.
-You can see data on how much impact these panels have on our carbon footprint by visiting the PV-array monitoring sites for the Sanders and Anthony buildings.
 The Fitchburg Sustainability Vision Plan calls for an increase of onsite electricity generation and we look to expand our investment in solar on both rooftops and parking canopies.

 As a 50% commuter campus, the university is faced with a challenge in addressing emissions from vehicles.
 The vast majority of faculty, staff, and students commute alone based on a 2018 survey.
 We encourage the community to check out carpools, mass transit, or a carbon-free means of getting to campus.
 Use of carpools and mass transit has and will continue to help reduce emissions and traffic to campus.

 In order to promote reduced carbon commuting, the campus installed two EV charging stations and two carpool parking spots behind the Conlon Fine Arts Building in 2020.